amys8/wi21-cse110-lab4/part1/part1.md

 1. The value of variable i will be written to the console because it is declared with "var" and so is global-scoped.
+Using the args in q4, i will be 3.
 2. The value of variable discountedPrice will be written to the console because it is declared with "var" and so is global-scoped.
+Using the args in q4, i will be 150.
 3. The value of variable finalPrice will be written to the console because it is declared with "var" and so is global-scoped.
+Using the args in q4, i will be 150.
 4. The function will return the discounted array containing \[50,100,150\].
 There are no errors with variable scope as all variables are declared with "var" and thus are global-scoped.
 The for loop runs and adds all the discounted prices to the discounted array, and the function returns the discounted array.
-5. An error will occur because the i variable is declared with "let" in the for loop and is only visible in that block of code.
+5. An error will occur because the i variable is declared with "let" in the for loop and is only accessible within the scope of the for loop.
-6. An error will occur because the discountedPrice variable is declared with "let" in the for loop and is only visible in that block of code.
+6. An error will occur because the discountedPrice variable is declared with "let" in the for loop and is only accessible within the scope of the for loop.
 7. The value of variable finalPrice will be written to the console because finalPrice is declared with "let" in the same code block as line 11.
+Using the args in q8, finalPrice will be 150.
 8. The function will return an error, at line 11, because the i variable is only accessible within the scope of the for loop.
-9. An error will occur because the i variable is declared with "let" in the for loop and is only visible in that block of code.
+9. An error will occur because the i variable is declared with "let" in the for loop and is only accessible within the scope of the for loop.
-10. An error will occur because the discountedPrice variable is declared with "const" in the for loop and is only visible in that block of code.
+10. An error will occur because the discountedPrice variable is declared with "const" in the for loop and is only accessible within the scope of the for loop.
-11. The value of variable finalPrice will be written to the console because finalPrice is declared with "let" in the same code block as line 11.
+11. The value of variable finalPrice will be written to the console because finalPrice is declared with "const" in the same code block as line 11.
+Using the args in q12 and assuming each finalPrice assignment is successful, finalPrice will be 150.
 12. The function will return an error, at line 7, because we cannot reassign a value to a "const" variable.
 13.
     - A. student.name